2mug1/minecraft-server-search/README.md

-# motoped
+# minecraft-server-search

 ## Licence
-iamtakagi/motoped is provided under the MIT license.
+iamtakagi/minecraft-server-search is provided under the MIT license.